Stem cells in neurodevelopment

 1) Using targeted differentiation of human pluripotent stem cells toward specific neuronal subtypes, we investigate the signal transduction pathways and genetic networks that ensure the formation of distinct locomotor neural circuits along the body axis.
 (Projects of Célia Vaslin and Rémi Robert, see also Nedelec, Martinez-Arias, Cur.
 Op.
 Neuro, 2021).
 Building on our previous work in which we invented a new way to investigate cell fate control using in vitro differentiation of human pluripotent stem cells (Maury et al. Nature Biotechnology, 2015), we have recently discovered mechanisms reguling HOX gene expression resulting in the first efficient methods to generate distinct motor neuron subtypes differentially impacted in motor neuron diseases (Mouilleau, Vaslin et al, Development, 2021).

 2) Using organoid differentiation, we study the coupling between the morphogenesis of the neural tube and the spatial allocation of specific neuronal circuits (Project of Simona Gribaudo).
-We are finalizing a manuscript reporting a new type of spinal organoids and wish to recruit a student or a post-doc to follow up on this project.
+We wish to recruit a student or a post-doc to work on aspects of this project.

 These in vitro models provide access to human tissues or cell types affected in pathologies.
 We use patient-derived induced pluripotent stem cells to study the basis of motor neuron diseases, a heterogeneous group of incurable and often fatal diseases.
 In particular, we are studying infantile spinal muscular atrophies (SMAs) which, although caused by mutations in ubiquitously expressed genes, are characterized by defects in the formation or survival of particular populations of motor neurons while others are preserved.
 Deciphering the basis of the vulnerability or the resistance of these different types of motor neurons should open new therapeutic avenues (Maeliss Calon’s project).